robots-make-art-too/Group18_TheCreators/https:/resources.md

 ### Aesthetic

-The following are just images of art that I think would be cool to show off if we wanted to actually create a digital gallery.
+Here are 5 pictures of art and ideas behind them I found to be helpfull and cool.

 1.http://griffineducationenterprises.com/blogcontent/how-to-successfully-teach-pixel-art-in-your-classroom
 2.https://society6.com/product/neon-skull-pixel-art_stretched-canvas